Davydova (though by exactly 0% of people)

 Aleksandr Tkatchev (SOV) (Man)

-Like all names brought to the Roman alphabet from Cyrillic, there are about a trillion different ways to spell the transliteration, none technically more correct than the others.
-I opt for Tkatchev because that is how it’s spelled in the code and is a relatively efficient way of going about things.
-You will also see Tkachev and Tkachyov.
+Like all names brought to the Roman alphabet from Cyrillic, there are about a trillion different ways to spell Tkatchev, none of which is technically more correct than the others.
+I opt for Tkatchev because that is how it’s spelled in the code of points and is a relatively efficient way of going about things.
+You will also see Tkachev and occasionally Tkachyov.
 Both fine.
-It only becomes a problem when a transliteration option gets unintentionally unfortunate.
-We all should have agreed to go with Semyonova rather than Semenova.
+This only becomes a problem when a transliteration option gets unintentionally unfortunate.
+We all should have agreed from the start to go with Semyonova rather than Semenova.
 We really let her down there.

 For full name clarification on all variations, refer to: Shaposhatchev Dictionary